 Senior Management Team

-Deputy Chief Executive
+Deputy Chief Executive Officer

 Financial Director and Secretary

 At LCCI he is responsible for its on-going financial health and the safe custody of its assets.
 He is a member of the Board and secretary of the London Chamber of Arbitration, a wholly owned subsidiary of LCCI, and is primary controller of the Chamber’s Protected Cell Company based in Guernsey.

 Previously Neil has held various financial roles at firms in both the private and public sector including a train operating company and a charity.
 Neil qualified as a chartered accountant in 1993 having trained with KPMG.

-Director of Marketing
+Director of Membership and Events